 The core of push ad networks is people, not technology.
 Servers are often rented, databases bought.
 Visuals outsourced.
 Technology that backs up ad networks is often on a similar level.
 What makes the difference is how people behind this network respond to your questions, solve your problems and approve your campaigns.

 A good account manager is worth their weight in gold.
-This person can give you tips and whitelists of premium selected inventory.
+This person can give you tips and whitelists of premium-selected inventory.
 When you start talking to a given push ad network, you will be able to sense if there is a certain chemistry in the air.
 Read other people’s stories on forums.
 Usually, a low level of customer support is not tied to a single case, but it is rather visible as a pattern.

 Campaign approval team

 The more campaigns you run, the more you will appreciate a fast-acting campaign approval team.
 The best ones operate 24/7, so you don’t have to match their working hours in different time zones.
+Another important quality of an ad network’s approval team is consistency.

 4. Technical aspects of ad networks